ToshioCP/Gtk4-tutorial/gfm/sec26.md

 ## GtkListItemFactory

 GtkListItemFactory creates or recycles GtkListItem and connects it with an item of the list model.
-There are two child objects of this factory, GtkSignalListItemFactory and GtkBuilderListItemFactory.
+There are two child classes of this factory, GtkSignalListItemFactory and GtkBuilderListItemFactory.

 ### GtkSignalListItemFactory